fwolter/vdr-plugin-softhddevice-drm-gles/DEVELOPER.md

 This synchronization mechanism is only done when a stream starts, or when the data after a frame does not start with the sync word.
 The latter can happen for example on bad reception when garbage is received.

+## Buffering

+The audio and video data is buffered when VDR calls `SetPlayMode(pmAudioVideo)`, or `Clear()`, or when the buffer underruns during playback.

+The first audio PTS value and the first video PTS value VDR sends (and are received in `PlayVideo()`/`PlayAudio()`) differ in most cases (up to 3.5s were observed).
+The subset having only video or only audio is dropped, so that playback starts at the first frame where video *and* audio are available.
+However, the first received video frame is not dropped but displayed immediately after `Clear()` is called.
+This comes into handy when using `SkipSeconds`, having a responsive experience when seeking in a recording.

+To calculate if the buffer fill levels are sufficient to start playback, the following algorithm is implemented:

+- Start decoding audio and video as soon as packets arrive, but do not start playback, yet.
+- On each `Play*()` invocation, find the oldest PTS in each buffer (audio and video).
+- Use the buffer with the newer of both values to calculate its fill level (this will be the buffer having audio *and* video the whole buffer).
+- When the fill threshold of that buffer is reached, truncate the above mentioned subset of the other buffer.
+- Wait if the display output queue is not completely filled, yet.
+- Start playback.

+## Misc

+- The audio is initilized lazily (only when playback starts), because there is no sound device, yet, when HDMI is used as sound output, if the TV is off.